Home Januvia & Janumet

 A simplified breakdown of how DDP-4 Inhibitors work.

-Janumet is similar to Januvia, except it also contains metformin.
-So, in addition to stimulating the body to produce more insulin like Januvia does, the metformin in Janumet decreases the glucose produced by the liver and decreases the absorption of glucose by the intestines.
+In addition to sitagliptin, Janumet also contains metformin.
+So, in addition to stimulating the body to produce more insulin like Januvia does, the metformin in Janumet causes the liver to produce less glucose and prevents the intestines from absorbing too much glucose.

-An A1C (glucose level in the blood) measurement of 7 percent or lower is ideal for most people with Type 2 diabetes.
-In one study with 1,262 patients who took Januvia for 18 weeks or 24 weeks, researchers found 100 mg daily lowered A1C by 0.7 percent and 0.8 percent respectively.
+An A1C test measures blood glucose levels.
+A measurement of 7 percent or lower is ideal for most people with Type 2 diabetes.
+In one study with 1,262 patients who took Januvia for 18 weeks or 24 weeks, researchers found 100 mg daily lowered A1C by 0.7% and 0.8%, respectively.
+Januvia also reduced fasting plasma glucose (FPG) by about 7%.

 Fact

-An A1C (glucose level in the blood) measurement of 7 percent or lower is ideal for most people with Type 2 diabetes.
+An A1C (glucose level in the blood) measurement of 7% or lower is ideal for most people with Type 2 diabetes.

 In clinical studies for Janumet, researchers did not actually use Janumet.
 They obtained their data by administering sitagliptin and metformin.
-They found using both drugs lowered A1C and FPG more than using either drug alone.
+They found that using both drugs lowered A1C and FPG more than using either drug alone.
+For example, these patients’ A1C levels dropped between 1.4% and 1.9%, compared to a decrease of less than 1% with sitagliptin alone.

 Side Effects

-In clinical trials, researchers reported the most common side effects that occurred in 5 percent or more of patients taking Januvia include nasopharyngitis (common cold), respiratory tract infections and headaches.
-Januvia may also come with more rare but serious side effects.
+In clinical trials, researchers reported the most common side effects that occurred in 5% or more of patients taking sitagliptin include common colds, respiratory tract infections and headaches.
+Patients may also experience rare but serious side effects.

 • Nausea